PostHog/posthog.com/contents/blog/best-eppo-alternatives.md

 > #### Bottom line
 >
 > Statsig's feature parity with Eppo combined with transparent pricing and self-serve almost make it a no-brainer.
-However, its boolean-only feature flags are restricting.
+However, developers will find their boolean-only feature flags restricting.

 <br />